By Danny Huerta, PSYD, MSW, LCSW, LSSW

 A few months ago I was getting ready to leave work.
 Like most days, I called home to let my family know I was on my way.
 My thirteen-year-old daughter answered the phone.
 She excitedly said, “Dad, when you get home and walk into the house, I’m already going to be running and you’re going to catch me!”
 I really couldn’t picture what she meant, but her enthusiasm and excitement compelled me to just say “Yes, that sounds great!”

 After I parked the car and walked through the door, sure enough, she was coming at me full speed.
 I dropped what was in my hands and caught her.
 She said, “Dad, you did it!” as I held her in my arms.

-I wasn’t entirely sure what just happened, but clearly I provided my daughter something important in that moment.
+I wasn’t entirely sure what just happened, but clearly, I provided my daughter with something important at that moment.
 I know that fathers help their children grow in significant ways when they take the time to connect with them.